Former Trump Campaign Manager Paul Manafort Registers As A Foreign Agent

 Holman says Manafort should have filed the disclosure forms right after he began working for Ukraine's government.

-Manafort's work in Ukraine ended in 2014, after Yanukovych stepped down and well before he worked for Trump's campaign.
+Manafort's work in Ukraine ended in 2014, after Yanukovych stepped down and well before Manafort worked for Trump's campaign.

 Manafort is one of several current and former Trump associates whose ties to the former Soviet Union have attracted attention.
 He is said to be a focus of interest in the investigation headed by Department of Justice special counsel Robert Mueller into Russia's interference in the U.S. presidential election.